Azure/OpenShift/docs/known-issues.md

 ## Limited VM sizes

-Currently, Managed OpenShift on Azure only permits use of Azure Standard_D2s_v3 and Standard_D4s_v3 VM sizes.
+Managed OpenShift on Azure only permits certain VM sizes to be used.
+You can find the permitted sizes [here](./supported-resources.md#azure--vm-sizes).